brianferguson/SysColor.dll/README.md

 -
 Here are some of the features of the SysColor plugin:

+* Retrieval of Windows 8/8.1 window color!
 * Retrieval of the current Windows Aero color (including alpha transparency) for Windows Vista and above.
-* 30 different non-Aero colors available (eg. `Background`, `Highlight`, `Menu`).
+* Over 30 different colors available (eg. `Background`, `Highlight`, `Menu`).
 * Different display modes.
 * Output in hex or decimal form.
 * A numeric return of "1" means the color was retrieved.
 A numeric value of "-1" means the color was *not* retrieved.
 The numeric value can be retrieved through [section variables](http://docs.rainmeter.net/manual-beta/variables/section-variables) (eg. [MeasureName:]).

 #####Note:
-When using a Aero theme (for non-XP users), the only available color is the current Aero color.
-You can retrieve the other colors, however they may *not* be the current color shown.
+For non-Windows XP users using an Aero theme, the Desktop Window Manager might choose which color get returned for some options.

 Options
 -
-It is important to use [DynamicVariables](http://docs.rainmeter.net/manual/variables#DynamicVariables) with this plugin.

 * **Hex** - When set to "1", the output color is in hexidecimal form.
 When set to "0", the output color is in decimal form separated by commas. `Hex=0` is default.
 * **DisplayType** - Type of output. `DisplayType=All` is default.
 Options include:
   * **Red** - Output only the red value.